MAJOR ST. LOUIS MALLS & SHOPPING CENTERS

 FAMOUS-BARR (with Carousel Room and Marionette Room restaurants, The Snack Bar, Beauty Salon, Basement Economy Store and freestanding Tire Center) / NATIONAL FOOD STORES supermarket / Baker's Qualicraft Shoes / Benson's Village Store / Bond Cleaners & Laundry / Bond Clothes / Crown Finance Corporation / Downs Men's Shops / Edith's Tot to Teens Shop / Flagg Brothers Shoes / H. Kline Women's Fashions / Household Finance Corporation / Lauer-Enloe Optometrists / Libson Shops ladies' wear / Ludwig Music House / Ludwig Music Studio / Mark Bradley Gifts / Martin's Shoes / Mavrakos Candy / Metro Ford (outpacel) / Newstead Beauty Shop / Pam's Children's Shoes / Pearl Paint / Pope's Cafeteria / Rainbow Drapery Shop / St. Louis Pastry Shop / Selle-Zale Jewelers / Shirley's Maternity Fashions / South County Barber Shop / South County Shoe Repair / South County State Bank / Tandy Crafts / Thom McAn Shoes / Tronic South / Wehmueller Jewelers / Werner-Hilton Men's Clothing / Wetherby-Kayser Shoes / Worth's Women's Fashion Shop

-The Rain Curtain fountain at SOUTH COUNTY CENTER was the world's first "Wonderfall" installation.
+The Rain Curtain fountains at SOUTH COUNTY CENTER were the world's first "Wonderfall" installations.
 These faux water features used drops of glycerine descending down a series of nylon strands.
 With creative lighting, a mesmerizing illusion was created.
 Wonderfalls were set up in malls across the nation during the 1960s.
 The example above operated in Cincinnati's KENWOOD MALL.

 Drawing from Lindner Enterprises